GluuFederation/docs-gluu-server-prod/docs/source/developer-guide/oxtrust-eclipse.md

 # How to Build oxTrust with Eclipse

+!!!
+Important
+This page is being rewritten.
+The information it contains is out of date.
+Please bear with us until the new page is finished.

 ## Overview

 This section of the document discusses how to build oxTrust using Eclipse.
 This guide can be followed by developers and architects to code and customize oxTrust.